TheSheepfolder/WiimoteThing/README.md

 ### Using a Dolphinbar

 1. Press the mode button on your Dolphinbar until it goes into mode 4, then sync your wiimote to it.
-2. Open WiitarThing.
+2. Open WiimoteThing.
 4 wiimotes will show up on the left, regardless of how many are connected to the Dolphinbar.
 3. Click the ID button on each entry until your wiimote vibrates, then click Connect on it.

 ### Using with Guitar Hero 3/Aerosmith/World Tour PC

-WiitarThing will not work directly for the PC versions of Guitar Hero 3, Aerosmith, or World Tour.
-This is because WiitarThing emulates a standard Xbox 360 *gamepad*, and cannot currently emulate an Xbox 360 *guitar* directly.
-To work around this, you can use the v3.x version of [x360ce](https://www.x360ce.com/) alongside WiitarThing to make the game see an Xbox 360 guitar instead.
+WiimoteThing will not work directly for the PC versions of Guitar Hero 3, Aerosmith, or World Tour.
+This is because WiimoteThing emulates a standard Xbox 360 *gamepad*, and cannot currently emulate an Xbox 360 *guitar* directly.
+To work around this, you can use the v3.x version of [x360ce](https://www.x360ce.com/) alongside WiimoteThing to make the game see an Xbox 360 guitar instead.

 ## Credits

-WiitarThing is built upon [WiinUSoft and WiinUPro](https://github.com/KeyPuncher/WiinUPro), but not forked because the changes are too significant and messy.
+WiimoteThing is built upon [WiinUSoft and WiinUPro](https://github.com/KeyPuncher/WiinUPro), but not forked because the changes are too significant and messy.
 All credit for connecting Wiimotes in general and most of the UI goes to [KeyPuncher](https://github.com/KeyPuncher).

-This version of WiitarThing is based on [Myst/Meowmaritus's original version](https://github.com/Meowmaritus/WiitarThing), with the original ViGEmBus code done by [MWisBest in their fork/issue](https://github.com/Meowmaritus/WiitarThing/issues/9).
+This version of WiimoteThing is based on [Myst/Meowmaritus's original version](https://github.com/Meowmaritus/WiimoteThing), with the original ViGEmBus code done by [MWisBest in their fork/issue](https://github.com/Meowmaritus/WiimoteThing/issues/9).
 [Aida-Enna](https://github.com/Aida-Enna) merged the ViGEmBus code and built releases for it, and now [TheNathannator](https://github.com/TheNathannator) maintains it.